HoTT/Coq-HoTT/STYLE.md

 ## 1.6.
 Universe Polymorphism ##

-We have Coq's new "universe polymorphism" feature turned on throughout the library.
+We have Coq's "universe polymorphism" feature turned on throughout the library.
 Thus, all definitions are universe polymorphic by default, i.e. they can be applied to types that live in any universe level.